MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-navigation-modern-experience.md

 ### Organizing

 There is no one right way to organize your navigation links.
-You will make different choices based on the type of site you are creating and your viewers.
+You will make different choices based on the type of site you're creating and your viewers.
 Organizing concepts might include:

 - Services
 - Products